-In an earlier post, I talked about the pros and cons of credit cards, in addition to touching upon the rewards of which I am currently taking advantage.
+In an earlier post about credit cards, I talked about their pros and cons.
+Additionally, I touched upon the rewards of which I am currently taking advantage.

 Sign me up!

 I have definitely heard in the past that credit cards can have some hefty signup bonuses, but I never really looked into it too closely – until very recently.
 These bonuses do tend to center around travel benefits, so if you aren’t interested in travel in the slightest, this post may not be for you.

 Now, it’s important to note that if you do consider opening cards in order to take advantage of the signup bonuses, you should 1). have your spending under control, and 2). not have a credit score that is on the verge of preventing you from getting the financing you will soon need, as opening new cards will cause your score to drop a few points.

 Usually, the latter isn’t much to worry about, especially since it will usually only affect your score for a few months – but it’s something to keep in mind.
 That said, I’d like to share some of the specifics of what I’m finding.

 Not for the faint of heart